brettwold/brettwold.github.io/_posts/2015-08-10-Host-your-blog-for-nothing.md

 Also note that can even have the site hosted under your own domain name.
 Again there's a [great guide here](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/).
 All you need to do is create a simple CNAME file in your repo and re-point your domain to the appropriate *username*.github.io domain within your regstrars DNS control panel.

+Oh, did I mention, you get source control of your website as well!!